About Enzalutamide (Xtandi®)

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.

 Where do I get this medication?

 Enzalutamide is available through select specialty pharmacies.
 Your oncology team will work with your prescription drug plan to identify an in-network specialty pharmacy for distribution of this medication and shipment directly to your home.

 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals depending upon prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, may also be available.
 Your care team can help you find these resources, if they are available.

 Possible Side Effects of Enzalutamide

-There are a number of things you can do to manage the side effects of Enzalutamide.
-Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of enzalutamide.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 - Keep well-hydrated with eight glasses of water daily.